idlesign/steampak/README.rst

 *Nicely packed tools to work with Steam APIs*

+Steam library bindings for Python programming language.

+It allows your game to interact with features offered by Steam client and Steam platform.

 A short example of API provided by steam library, just to give a taste of it: